Meet the Team

 My career history has included working as a primary school teacher in Knowsley, teaching English in north Italy for 3 years, being a learning mentor in a primary school and working as an education officer for another Independent Fostering Agency for 7 years.

 Outside of work I’m passionate about music and constantly struggling to find room for the records and CDs I can’t stop buying.
-I also help to present a community radio show and am involved in a local Record Club.
-I play 5-a-side football once a week and keep thinking I’d like to run a marathon one of these days.
+I also help to present a community radio show, co-present a podcast and am involved in a local Record Club.
+I still play 5-a-side football when I can and finally realised my dream by completing my one and only marathon in 2017.

 I worked for a Solicitors Firm in Manchester for 16 years before joining Capstone Foster Care as an Office Administrator.
 I was promoted to Office Manager in 2013 and love all the different aspects of the role which is varied and rewarding.